 Hands of Steel, Hearts of Gold

 Unsanitary conditions and low wages meet a line of exhausted men and women as they prepare for another day’s work in an automobile assembly factory.
 One man has been working seventy days straight, without a break.
 Another man can’t afford a jacket to protect him from the uncharacteristically cold conditions.
-Almost everyone incurs some sort of scar, whether physical or emotional, as they toil at the mercy of their bosses.
+Almost everyone incurs some sort of scar, whether physical or emotional, during their toil.

-With its dynamic action and tendency for worker exploitation, metal-working meets the criteria for a good thriller-esque documentary.
+With its dynamic imagery, metal-working meets the criteria for a thriller-esque documentary.
 But Peões (2004), a feature-length film profiling numerous blue-collar Brazilian metalworkers, is just as unpretentious as its subjects.
-Rather than rely on action shots, the film compiles lengthy, minimally-edited interviews to create a portrait of those whose extensive toil as metalworkers — and consequent involvement in São Paulo’s momentous 1979-1980 strikes — significantly shaped their experiences with love, parenting, and employment going forward.
+Rather than rely on action shots, the film compiles lengthy, minimally-edited interviews to create a portrait of those whose extensive toil as metalworkers — and consequent involvement in São Paulo’s 1979-1980 strikes — significantly shaped their future experiences with employment, parenting, and love.

-The film opens with fast-moving pans of suburban Brazilian streets — at face value, a glimpse of the home lives of the documentary’s subjects; more symbolically, a leftward regression in time.
+The film opens with fast-moving pans of suburban Brazilian streets — at face value, a glimpse of the homes belonging to the documentary’s subjects; more symbolically, a leftward regression in time.
 It’s a fitting introduction, considering the bulk of the interviews are about memory.
-The metalworkers recount (often with surprising ease) their universally impoverished childhoods, the pain and unpredictability of manual labor, and the cathartic thrill of striking at a time when it was “forbidden to fight.”
+The metalworkers recount (often with surprising ease) their universally impoverished childhoods, the pain and unpredictability of manual labor, and the thrill of striking at a time when it was “forbidden to fight.”